 In this 11-week course participants become more aware of the unique features of American English pronunciation patterns and accent and learn to modify their own accent to more closely approximate the speech of native speakers of American English.
 Participants leave with a greater awareness of the importance of pronunciation skills and a modified accent that is more understandable to native speakers of American English.
 They have an increased ability to communicate more effectively in spoken English, to understand and be understood by native speakers of American English.

-This program is sponsored by IU School of Medicine Diversity Affairs with IUPUI Division of Diversity, Equity and Inclusion and the IUPUI Asian Pacific American Faculty and Staff Council.
+This program is sponsored by IU School of Medicine Faculty Affairs Professional Development Diversity with IUPUI Division of Diversity, Equity and Inclusion and the Asian Pacific American Faculty and Staff Council (APAFSC).
 For more information, email Dr. Poonam Khurana or call 317-962-2275.